ansys/pyhps/doc/source/examples/ex_python_uv.rst

 .. note::

-    Go to the `bottom of this page`_ to download the ZIP file for the two-bar truss example.
+    Go to the `bottom of this page`_ to download the ZIP file for the uv example.

 Running arbitrary python scripts on HPS
 =======================================